teydor/Cozy-Corner/content/questions.md

 **Preferably, yes.**

-You can be late, but please take note that we are meeting at `7:00 pm` and after the introductions the discussion itself starts at `7:20.`
+You can be late, but please take note that we are meeting at `7:00 pm`.
+After the introductions the discussions themselves start at `7:20.`

-If you are new, arrive at `7:00 pm.` If you’re not new, you can arrive no later than `7:20.`
+If you are new, please arrive at `7:00 pm.` If you've attended before, you can be late, but don't arrive any later than `7:20.`

  _Overall, please don’t be late so you don’t disturb the group._